-- Provide evidence that you have not engaged in conduct warranting disciplinary action (If you answer yes to any questions in the Grounds for Denial section, the Board will investigate prior to licensure.)
+- Provide evidence you have not engaged in conduct warranting disciplinary action; if you answer yes to any questions in the Grounds for Denial section of the application, the Board will investigate prior to licensure.

 - Watch for the Criminal Background Check program office to send you a fingerprint packet by email.
 Follow the instructions and submit your fingerprints as soon as possible.

 - Submit a completed Confirmation of Program Completion from your nursing program.
 If you have completed a Minnesota nursing program, a school official can confirm completion on-line.
 Paper forms must be submitted to the Board directly from the Nursing Program.

 - Register with Pearson Vue to take the NCLEX® (National Council Licensure Examination) and pay the required fee.

 - Register by phone by calling NCLEX® Candidate Services at 1.866.496.2539

 - Send notification to the Board office as soon as possible if any change occurs in your name, address, or other application information after you submit the application.
 Submit legal proof of change in name, such as a copy of a marriage certificate or court order.

 - Watch for the test service to send your authorization to test (ATT) by e-mail.
 To gain access to the NCLEX, you will be required to present one form of acceptable identification.
 The first and last name on your identification must match exactly the name you provided when registering.

 - Schedule the examination at one of the testing centers after you receive an authorization to test (ATT) from the test service.
 The ATT is valid for 90 days.
 If you do not take the examination within one year of receipt of your application, your application with the Board, will be nullified.
 If you do not take the examination within 90 days of receipt of your ATT, your registration with Pearson Vue will no longer be valid.